-On any big game hunting trip, and on many outings for small game and waterfowl, next to your weapon of choice, a good pair of binoculars may be the most important piece of equipment you bring.
+On any big game hunting trip, and on many outings for small game and waterfowl as well, next to your rifle, shotgun or bow, a good pair of binoculars may be the most important piece of equipment you bring.

 Binoculars come in a wide variety of sizes, magnifying powers and features, but they all utilize either a Porro prism system or a roof prism system, which refers to the type and configuration of the internal prisms used to magnify and transmit light through the binocular to the eye.
-Porro prism binoculars can be recognized by the fact that the front or objective lens is offset from and not in line with the eyepiece or ocular lens.
-Porro prism binoculars can provide a slightly clearer, more three-dimensional image with greater depth perception, and generally offer a wider field of view (F.O.V.), or the actual width of the sight picture at a specific distance.
-Due to the relative simplicity of the Porro prism system, they generally cost less than similar roof prism versions, however, they tend to be bigger, bulkier and heavier.
+Porro prisms feature front or objective lenses that are offset from and not in line with the eyepiece or ocular lens.
+They generally cost less than roof prisms, however, they tend to be bigger, bulkier and heavier.

-In roof prism binoculars the internal prisms overlap closely, allowing the objective lenses to line up directly with the eyepieces.
-The result is a slim, streamlined shape, with less bulk and perhaps a bit more ruggedness than Porro prism designs.
-For these reasons, roof prism models tend to be a bit more popular with sportsmen.
-If this style is your preference, look for a model with phase correction, which is a feature that prevents interference when the path of light crosses over itself while being reflected off of the various surfaces of the internal prism.
+Roof prism binoculars tend to be more slim and streamlined, with less bulk.
+Look for roof prisms with phase correction, which is a feature that prevents interference when the path of light crosses over itself while being reflected off of the various surfaces of the internal prism.

 The number following the "x" refers to the diameter of the objective lens, expressed in millimeters.
-The larger it is, the larger the field of view will be at any given magnification setting, but also the more light the binoculars will gather and brightness is one of the most important features to look for in binoculars.
-High-quality binoculars have the ability to gather available light in through the lenses and utilize it in such a way that you can actually see better during low-light conditions while looking through the binoculars than you can with the naked eye.
-The benefit of this to hunters is obvious.
+The larger it is, the larger the field of view will be at any given magnification setting, but also the more light the binoculars will gather, and brightness is one of the most important features to look for in binoculars.
+High-quality binoculars have the ability to gather available light through the lenses and utilize it in such a way that you can actually see better during low-light conditions while looking through the binoculars than you can with the naked eye.
 The key term here, however, is high-quality, but what makes a high-quality binocular?
 Unfortunately, large objective lenses do not automatically translate into a bright image.

 - Coated — a single layer is applied to at least one lens surface